grooviter/tablesaw/README.md

 ### Overview

 __Tablesaw__ is a dataframe and visualization library that supports loading, cleaning, transforming, filtering, and summarizing data.
-If you work with data in Java, it may save you time and effort.
-Tablesaw also supports descriptive statistics and can be used to prepare data for working with machine learning libraries like Smile, Tribuo, H20.ai, DL4J.

 ### Features

 #### Data processing & transformation

-* Import data from RDBMS, Excel, CSV, TSV, JSON, HTML, Fixed Width text files
+Import and export data from different sources such as RDBMS, Excel, CSV, TSV, JSON, HTML, Fixed Width text files .Combine tables by appending or joining.
+Add and remove columns or rows.
+Sort, Group, Filter, Edit, Transpose, etc. Map/Reduce operations.
+Handle missing values
-* Export data to CSV, JSON, HTML or Fixed Width files.
-* Combine tables by appending or joining
-* Add and remove columns or rows
-* Sort, Group, Filter, Edit, Transpose, etc.
-* Map/Reduce operations
-* Handle missing values

 #### Statistics